rsksmart/ri-aggregation/docs/deployment.md

 This command will do the following:

 - Generate `$ZKSYNC_HOME/etc/env/dev.env` file with settings for the applications.
-- Initialize docker containers with `rskj` Ethereum node and `postgres` database for local development.
+- Initialize docker containers with `RSKj` Ethereum node and `postgres` database for local development.
 - Download and unpack files for cryptographical backend (`circuit`).
 - Generate required smart contracts.